blocknotes/ruby_experiments/static_methods_chaining/README.md

 # Static Method Chaining

-An implementation of _static method chaining_ - like ActiveRecord - `Model.where( condition: true )`
+An implementation of _static method chaining_ - like ActiveRecord, for example: `Model.where( condition: true )`